 The radio technology independent coexistence methods that are standardized may address the following and related areas:

-Discovery is the process of determining that there are two or more dissimilar and independently operated wireless networks or devices attempting to use the same White Space frequency range in the same location.
+Discovery is the process of determining that there are two or more dissimilar and independently operated wireless networks or devices attempting to use the same frequency range in the same location operating under general authorization.
 This can occur in two ways.
 The two networks or devices may attempt to enter at the same time or one may be present and a second seek to enter.
-In the second case, a network operating in White Space, must periodically check for new entrants and a new entrant must check before entering.
+In the second case, a network operating under general authorization, must periodically check for new entrants and a new entrant must check before entering.

 A Connection for coexistence may be useful for two dissimilar and independently operated wireless networks or devices to exchange information in order to share spectrum.